 ❓Meetings filter query: Next 10 days & (@calls | @meetings) 🔍Shows you: Tasks with the label @calls or @meetings occurring over the next 10 days

-Meetings filter query
+A filter query for Meetings

 12. Take a break from work